 Continue once more by the banks of the River East Allen past the Peckriding footbridge over the river and towering craggs opposite.
-Follow through the meadow near the river side past a ruin and an often muddy track, leading out to the field beyond to the iron lattice work bridge up to Studdon.
-Don’t cross the bridge, but keep to the same side of the river through a metal wicket gate (Mavis’ Gate) as far as Park Farm.
-At Park Farm keep the farm and barns on your right and continue above the tree fringed riverside.
+Follow through the meadow near the riverside, past a ruin and along an often muddy track, leading out to the field beyond to the iron lattice work bridge up to Studdon.
+Don’t cross the bridge, but keep on the same side of the river through a metal wicket gate (Mavis’ Gate) as far as Park Farm.
+At Park Farm keep the farm and barns on your right and continue above the tree-fringed riverside.

-Before the path drops down to cross the dene.
-Down steps (due to be repaired) to the footbridge and emerges onto a low ridge past the 4 way footpath sign complete within its own enclosure.
-Continue on up the valley and follow the footpath sign marked Pry Hill.
+Soon the path drops down wooden steps to cross the dene and a footbridge, climbing once again to emerge onto a low ridge.
+Pass the four-way way footpath sign complete within its own enclosure and continue following the footpath sign marked Pry Hill.
 Cross a further two fields to a stile over the Acton Burn ahead.

-Particular care is required in the drop down of 40 yards to the right of hawthorn bushes to the footbridge.
-Then left to the board walk and up the steps and the other side to the stile in the fence over the field to Pry Hill and the road.
+Particular care is required in the drop down of 40 yards to the right of hawthorn bushes hidden from view, to the footbridge.
+Then turn left to the board walk and up the steps, climbing up to a stile in the fence and over another field to the road at Pry Hill.

 Pry Hill GR NY 839518 to the Black Way GR NY838500 – See map